vinli/docs/index.rst

     The documentation is split between each service of the Vinli Platform:

-`General`_
+`General API Overview`_
+    This overview discusses the Vinli API Tiers and covers authentication, pagination, dates & times.

 `Platform Service`_
-    The Platform Service offered allow access and control over devices, vehicles, and their relationships to your application in addition to some administrative access to transactions.
+    The Platform Service allows access and control over devices, vehicles, and governs their relationships to your application in addition to some administrative access to transactions.

 `Telemetry Service`_
-    The collection of Telemetry Service are meant to provide the full history of vehicle telemetry transmitted by a device.
-This history is made available in three different formats across three separate, but similar API methods.
+    Telemetry Services are meant to provide a complete history of vehicle telemetry transmitted by a device.
+This history is made available in three different formats across three separate but similar API methods.

 `Event Service`_
     The set of tools provided by Vinli's Event Service allows an application to create and manage complex sets of Rules that are evaluated on particular devices or groups of devices.